correial/correial.github.io/content/Fast Robots/Lab 6/index.md

 ## Turning Way Points

-To start thinking about future applications of the PID controller
+To start thinking about future applications of the PID controller I added waypoints that the robot would turn to and set at which will be applicable during navigation.
+The robot turns from 0 degrees to 90 degrees, then back to 0 degrees, then ends at 120 degrees:

+<iframe width="450" height="315" src="https://www.youtube.com/embed/RQPXhLDtzWo"allowfullscreen></iframe>
+<figcaption>Waypoints</figcaption>

 ## Sampling Time Discussion